elitalon/elitalon.github.io/_posts/2023-11-04-enums-java-vs-swift.md

 This trivial example is enough to discover how much functionality they provide out of the box.

-In the case of Java `Season` is effectively a subclass of [Enum](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Enum.html), which means we have methods like `name()`, `ordinal()` or `valueOf()` at our disposal.
-And by extension we also get all the functionality of [Object](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Object.html).
+In the case of Java, `Season` is effectively a subclass of [Enum](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Enum.html).
+This means we have methods like `name()`, `ordinal()` or `valueOf()` at our disposal and, by extension, we also get all the functionality of [Object](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Object.html).

-In comparison it may seem like enumerations in Swift are more limited because they don't inherit from any parent class nor implements any interface.
+In comparison it may seem like enumerations in Swift are more limited because they don't inherit from any parent class nor implement any interface.
 But in the absence of a superclass like Java's [Object](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Object.html), a Swift `enum` comes with an equivalent built-in implementation of interfaces like [CustomStringConvertible](https://developer.apple.com/documentation/swift/customstringconvertible), [Hashable](https://developer.apple.com/documentation/swift/hashable) or [Codable](https://developer.apple.com/documentation/swift/codable).

 ### Storing additional values
 A more advanced way of creating enumerations is by storing additional values alongside each constant.